nanvelinedi/CS160-The-Godmothers/README.md

    If anything else errors, install it individually (e.g., npm install <pkg>).

-4. Run the dev server
+4. Run the dev server:
    npm run dev

-5. Open the app
+5. Open the app:
    Vite will print a local URL (usually http://localhost:5173).
 Open it in your browser.